 Music was developed by an independent producer.

-3rd Space Productions provided structural pacing notes to align with live execution.
+3rd Space Productions structured pacing to align with live execution.

 The arc followed disciplined progression: